whatrocks/blog/README.md

 ## Deployment

-Netlify deploys automatically from the `master` branch
+Netlify deploys from the `master` branch